-Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory (e.g., newly established Emergency Shelter).
-Authorized Agency Representative Signature: Date : Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
+Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the newly established Emergency Shelter).
+Authorized Agency Representative Signature: Date Living Situation: Recently Homeless - The person(s) named above is/are currently receiving financial and supportive services for homeless.
 Loss of such assistance would result in a return to homelessness (ex.
-Households in Rapid Rehousing Programs, residents of Permanent Supportive Housing Programs participating in Moving On, etc.) Authorized Agency Representative Signature: This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.
-Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in: emergency shelter OR applace unfit for human habitation Authorized Agency Representative Signature: Date:
+Households in Rehousing Programs, residents of Permanent Supportive Housing Programs participating in M Authorized Agency Representative Signature: n Rapid This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part inventory.
+Immediately prior to entering the household's current living situation, the person(s) named about was/were residing in: ve emergency shelter OR a place unfit for human habitation Authorized Agency Representative Signature: